By Steve Smethurst

 “This process ensures you have sufficient cover on both properties until you have moved.
 Once that then happens, customers just need to ensure that their contents cover is still sufficient in the new property.”

-“Our Home Insurance also covers removals, providing it is by a professional removal company, although they should have their own cover.
-Aviva also offers specialist cover if you’re doing your own removal, or if you wanted to insure your sale against it falling through.
+“Our Home Contents Insurance also covers removals, providing it is by a professional removal company, although they should have their own cover.

 All that remains after that is for you to relax, sit back and enjoy your new dream home.
 Once you’ve forked out for any repairs, redecorating, new bathrooms and kitchens, of course.